aredn/documentation/arednGettingStarted/node_admin.rst

 By clicking **Advanced Options** you can configure additional settings.

 Package URL
   This field contains the URL which your node will use to download packages.
-The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve packages from the AREDN |trade| website.
+The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve packages from the AREDN® website.
 You can also set this package URL to a local network server which provides packages.

 When you are finished with your changes, click the ``Done`` button.